 In each of these three major categories, we consulted with our advisers to identify the most reliable and useful data to assess a school’s performance.
 We also balanced the basic data in each category with at least one “value-added” measure.

-To gauge how well a college is performing relative to its peers, we gathered federal and college data on the admissions selectivity of each school such as average test scores and grade point averages of students at each college, as well as the percentage of each graduating class receiving degrees in each major, and the percentage of students with incomes low enough to qualify for Pell Grants (about 90% of which go to families with incomes below $50,000).
+To gauge how well a college is performing relative to its peers, we gathered federal and college data on the admissions selectivity of each school such as average test scores and grade point averages of students at each college; and the percentage of each graduating class receiving degrees in each major; and the percentage of students with incomes low enough to qualify for Pell Grants (about 90% of which go to families with incomes below $50,000).
 We then used the statistical technique of regression analysis to determine the impact of a student’s test scores, economic background, and college major on key factors, such as graduation rates and future earnings.
 That enables us to see how much better or worse a particular college performed than would is typical for schools with similar students.

 We used this estimate of comparative performance by the college as an important part of the ranking, as you’ll see below.